 Vital Ideas & Leadership

-Vital Ideas & Leadership draws on components of our prior Vital Ideas and Vital People grant streams to support high-impact initiatives in Toronto with a proven track record of success to achieve deeper impact and build capacity within the not-for-profit sector.
+Vital Ideas & Leadership integrates components of our prior Vital Ideas and Vital People grant streams to support high-impact initiatives in Toronto with a proven track record of success to achieve deeper impact and build capacity within the nonprofit sector.

 These one-time strategic grants support organizations addressing quality of life issues in our city, as highlighted in Toronto’s Vital Signs Report and fund new strategic activities that will increase the effectiveness and sustainability of an initiative and position it for deeper impact.

 Through Vital Ideas & Leadership, Toronto Foundation will provide grants of up to $50,000 over one year to support:

 - The idea – strategic activities to position an initiative for deeper impact.

 - Professional development – to support key leadership for the idea.